tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

 Even Far-Right Christians, unable to reconcile their idea of homosexuality with Matthew's innocent face, called for retribution.
 Though there were some protests proclaiming that Matthew was in hell, they were far outnumbered by the opposition.
 The media paid rapt attention when the murder trial against Aaron McKinney and Russell Henderson began.
-During the trial, we learned that on the night of October 6th, 1998, Matthew was approached by McKinney and Henderson at the Fireside Lounge in Laramie.

 </james>
 <from></from>